John the Iberian

 John the Iberian (Note: also known as John the Georgian, John the Hagiorite, and John Iweron.) (იოანე მთაწმინდელი; died c.
-1002) was a Georgian monk, who is venerated as a saint.
-His name refers to his origins from the Kingdom of the Iberians.
+1002) was a Georgian monk and Orthodox saint, venerated for his piety and leadership on Mount Athos.
+He was one of the founders of Iviron monastery, a major center of Georgian monastic culture on Athos.

 Life

-A member of a Georgian noble family from Tao-Klarjeti in southern Georgia, he was married and served as a military commander.

-After becoming tonsured as a monk early 960s at the lavra of the Four Churches in Tao-Klarjeti, he became a monk at Mount Olympus (now Uludağ) in Bithynia and then traveled to Constantinople to rescue his son, Euthymius the Illuminator (Euthymius Opplyseren).
-Euthymius had been held as a hostage by the emperor.
+A member of a Georgian noble family from Tao-Klarjeti in southern Georgia, John the Iberian was initially married and served as a military commander.
+In the early 960s, following personal and spiritual transformations, he was tonsured as a monk at the lavra of the Four Churches in Tao-Klarjeti.
+Seeking further spiritual guidance, he traveled to Mount Olympus (modern Uludağ) in Bithynia, a renowned center of Byzantine monasticism, and subsequently to Constantinople to secure the release of his son, Euthymius the Illuminator (Euthymius Opplyseren), who had been held hostage by the Byzantine emperor.